12 Best Japanese Words + Phrases for Living a Chill Life

 2. Shinrin-yoku

-You may have heard of or seen this phrase before.
+You’ve probably seen this phrase before.

 Shinrin-yoku means “forest bathing”.
 But really, it’s the art of connecting more deeply with nature and your natural surroundings.